 The University of Manchester published research in the International Journal of Clinical and Experimental Hypnosis showing that using hypnosis on Skype was an effective treatment for people with IBS (International Journal of clinical and Experimental hypnosis 2019).

 A team of Global experts in mental health have written in the Lancet Psychiatry about what they describe as ‘telepsychiatry’ (online therapy).
 The experts say that online therapy is particularly helpful when it is delivered in an intelligent, targeted manner that provides appropriate support.
-They also recommended focus on routine measurement and valued outcomes be part of the therapy.
+They also recommended focusing on routine measurement and valued outcomes being part of the therapy.